rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

        2nd last ranked ['a1', 'a3', 'a4', 'a8'])
      1st last ranked ['a2', 'a9'])

 The nine alternatives are gathered into four levels.
-Mind that alternative *a1* appears actually on the 2nd first-ranked **and** on the 2nd-last level (Lines 4 -5).
+Mind that alternative *a1* appears actually on the 2nd first-ranked **and** on the 2nd last-ranked level (Lines 4 -5).

 The drawing of partial rankings makes usage of a topological sort algorithm [60]_ (see :numref:`RankingConsensus2` Lines 4-7).